TXWang98/Anywhere3D/README.md

 ## ✅ To Do

-- [ ] Release Human Annotation Tool Code
+- [ ] Release Code: Human Annotation Tool
+- [ ] Release Code: Caption Generation using Qwen, Object Orientation Generation using Orient Anything

 ---